MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ai-overview.md

 ms.date: 03/16/2023
 ms.custom: bap-template
 ---
-# Overview of AI-powered item marketing text (preview) with Copilot
+# <a name="overview-of-ai-powered-item-marketing-text-preview-with-copilot"></a>Overview of AI-powered item marketing text (preview) with Copilot

 [!INCLUDE[ai-preview](includes/ai-preview.md)]

 This article gives an overview the AI-powered capability provided by Copilot in Business Central.

-## What is AI-powered item marketing text with Copilot
+## <a name="what-is-ai-powered-item-marketing-text-with-copilot"></a>What is AI-powered item marketing text with Copilot

 Copilot provides AI-powered writing assistance for Business Central users responsible for authoring marketing text (product descriptions) on items sold in online shops, like Shopify.
 With the click of a button, Copilot generates text that's engaging and creative, and that highlights key attributes of the specific item.
 With a bit of reviewing and editing, it's ready to publish.